 - Subchapter V—Debt Collection Practices (§§ 1692—1692p)

 - Subchapter VI—Electronic Fund Transfers (§§ 1693—1693r)

 The Maryland Commissioner of Financial Regulation regulates and investigates complaints against credit reporting agencies, retail installment sellers, mortgage lenders, and credit unions in Maryland.
-The Department's regulations are published officially in Title 9, Subtitle 3 of COMAR (the Code of Maryland Regulations), the print version of which is available in all Maryland law libraries and many Maryland public libraries.
+The Department's regulations are published officially in Title 9, Subtitle 3 of COMAR (the Code of Maryland Regulations).
+The print version of is available in all Maryland law libraries and many Maryland public libraries.
 The Department's regulations are also available electronically on the Division of State Documents home page.

 The Federal Trade Commission ("FTC") and the Federal Reserve Board regulate consumer lending, credit reporting, and debt collection practices.
 The FTC's regulations are published officially in Title 16 of the CFR (the Code of Federal Regulations), the print version of which is available in all Maryland law libraries and many Maryland public libraries.
 The Federal Reserve Board's regulations are published officially in Title 12 Chapter II of the CFR.
 They are also published electronically on the Government Printing Office's web site.

 The Department of Education's Office of Postsecondary Education ("OPE") regulates student loans.
-The OPE's regulations are published official in Title 34, Subtitle B, Chapter VI of the CFR.
+The OPE's regulations are published officially in Title 34, Subtitle B, Chapter VI of the CFR.